Welcome to Cape Town Class!

 English

-The children will be busy writing diary entries, non-chronological reports, explanation texts and persuasive articles.
+The children will be busy writing letters, diary entries and writing narratives all based around these texts.

 We will also be working on the following: